J-R-Oliver/macos-setup/NodePackages.md

 Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 More information can be found [here](https://jestjs.io).

+## Jest Sorted

+Inspired by chai sorted and jest-extended.
+This packages extends jest.expect with 2 custom matchers, toBeSorted and toBeSortedBy.
+More information can be found [here](https://www.npmjs.com/package/jest-sorted).

 ## supertest

 HTTP assertions made easy via superagent.
 Great for calling API inside test blocks and returning information for assertions.
 More information can be found [here](https://www.npmjs.com/package/supertest).